Spey Running Line Management

 The Spey Cast Power Stroke Bullet

 You may think that only fishing 3 big running line storage loops between long casts will exert too much water pressure or drag (in faster water) on the trailing larger diameter running line of a properly thought out spey 'fishing' line.
-If your Spey cast lift has been high & smooth enough and you've turned your upper body a little upstream of the target through the smooth controlled swing and precisely & visually brought your peripheral vision into play to 'absolutely' nail your timing off the water you'll still create (and even at long range) that beautiful line slap off the butt section of the rod as it lets you know it likes you!
+If your Spey cast lift has been high & smooth enough and you've turned your upper body a little upstream of the target through the smooth controlled swing and precisely & visually brought your peripheral vision into play to 'absolutely' nail your timing off the water you'll still create (and even at long range) that beautiful line slap off the butt section of the rod as it lets you know it likes your form!